colorbar.gif

 A disturbingly casual approach to fornication (Eph.
 5.3,11-12).

-Some basic questions for Mr. Clegg to address, drafted at the request of Carey's elders - no response has been forthcoming so far.
+Some basic questions for Mr. Clegg to address, drafted at the request of Carey's elders - no response has been received.

 When 'an evangelical church or leader unites with those of a liberal persuasion who deny essential gospel truths, or with those of a Roman Catholic persuasion who add to the gospel, then great confusion is created.
 The impression is given either that the evangelical, liberal and Roman Catholic are all agreed when in fact they are worlds apart doctrinally, or that their different messages are equally valid when in fact there is only one gospel.
 Not only is this confusing but it is also a contradiction of the gospel on which our FIEC churches unite.'